suvarna28/suvarna-portfolio/README.md

 This is my portfolio website.
 If any employer wants to know about me and see the work I have done they can visit my website and get an idea about my background.
 Below are the contents of this website.

 * A small introduction about me
+* For my 'Avatar', I chose a small tag line and an image that relates to my tagline
-* Work: Some of the projects I worked on until now
+* Work, some of the projects I worked on until now
-* Contact me section with my phone, email and a link to my GitHub profile
+* Contact me section with my phone number, email and a link to my GitHub profile

 ## Features